 Alligator Gars In The Mississippi

-Alligator gars are one of the oldest fishes in the Mississippi.
+Alligator gars are one of the oldest fish in the Mississippi.
 Classified under the ginglymodi natural group, which first appeared over 240 million years ago, the gar fish is among the largest freshwater fish in North America.
 Although alligator gars are just one of the 120 species found in the Mississippi’s depths, they are undoubtedly one of the oldest and weirdest.

 How Large Do Alligator Gars Get?